KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      $ ksize.py -d > ksize.log

-Using this option breaks out the individual file information for each area of the kernel (e.g. drivers, networking, and so forth).
+Using this option breaks out the individual file information for each area of the kernel (例如 drivers, networking, and so forth).

 Use your log file to see what you can eliminate from the kernel based on features you can let go.
 For example, if you are not going to need sound, you do not need any drivers that support sound.